Measuring SAP Fiori user statistics with SAP Web Analytics

 This blog is not aimed to make a comparison between all the tools but will go further on the option to measure user statistics via SAP Web Analytics.
 This seems the strategic direction of SAP for web analytics functionality and will be integrated in S/4HANA Cloud and other SAP solutions.
 So you can expect more features to become available via this SCP service.

-This is done via a FLP plugin which is started each time users open the SAP Fiori launchpad or apps.
+Customers on S/4HANA 1909 or lower releases create a custom FLP plugin which is started each time users open the SAP Fiori launchpad or apps.
 Using SAP WebIDE (or the new Business Application Studio) you can create such a plugin via a template and deploy it on your S/4HANA system.
 This was already described in detail with a demo video in the openSAP course “Key Technical Topics in a System Conversion to SAP S/4HANA”, section Week 3, Unit 7: Extensibility Use Cases: SAP Fiori Launchpad.
 There is a lot more of interesting content in this openSAP Course, so if you have not yet followed this course, I can really recommend to subscribe to it!
-Note that this custom FLP plugin will probably not be needed anymore in upcoming SAPUI5 versions 1.78.x, it is planned to be included by default.
+Note again that this custom FLP plugin is not needed anymore with S/4HANA or FES 2020 (and SAPUI5 versions 1.78.x) or higher.

 Before you deploy, the FLP plugin will have to be modified to send data to the SAP Web Analytics.
 For this you have to replace the Component.js with the following code:

 Now deploy and activate the FLP plugin to the S/4HANA system as shown in the openSAP video.

 You can check if your plugin is successfully deployed, activated and loaded when starting the FLP using your browser developers tools.
 Search in the network tab on the technical name of the plugin and you should find it back in the results: